• Skip to primary navigation

 Easy work for a thermal imaging inspection.

 Depending on your thermal imager’s color settings, when warm air is escaping from the fittings, it appears bright and yellow, while the cooler air around it seems muted as black and purple.
-A leaky duct won’t just warm the rooms below it, the leaks from the pipe also heat the attic.
-The visible color anomalies from a thermal imaging inspection enable the operator to see where you are wasting money.
+A leaky duct won’t just warm the rooms below it.
+The leaks from the pipe also heat the attic.
+The visible color anomalies from a thermal imaging inspection let the operator see where you are wasting money.

 Aerial thermal image of a factory chimney